orchetect/MacControlCenterUI/README.md

 ## Known Issues

 - Due to the lacklustre implementation of window resize behavior in SwiftUI, it is currently not possible to get smooth window resize animations without a tremendous amount of work.
 For that reason, most MacControlCenterUI controls whose Control Center counterparts use animation will instead use safer static view size changes.
+  - Note that macOS 26 introduces improvements to how SwiftUI resizes windows as a result of animating view size changes.
+Once macOS 26 is close to public (non-beta) release, this will be investigated and conditional improvements may be possible to MacControlCenterUI menu behavior on that OS version.

 ## Author